 Are you thinking of getting away this summer?

-Now that graduation week is behind us, it’s time to load up the car and hit the road.
-But before you do, be sure to safeguard your home and possessions.
+Before you do, be sure to safeguard your home and possessions.
 Law enforcement officers are constantly on the lookout for ways to reduce burglaries and thefts because we know just how upsetting a burglary can be.

 People who are victims of a residential burglary often tell us it is one of the most intrusive events they have ever experienced.
 Imagine what it would feel like to have someone you don’t know rummaging through the most private areas of your home—your bedroom or your dresser drawers, for example.
 That just isn’t right.